Serving Size: 2 Capsules

 Lower back pain

-Complications during pregnancy and labor, including a six-time greater risk of cesarean section
+Complications during pregnancy and labour, including a six-time greater risk of cesarean section

 Reproductive problems, such as infertility, which is very rare